-To establish a process for removal of chloramine from renal dialysis water.
+To establish the hospital's policy for removal of chloramine from renal dialysis water.

-Federal standards require that "Water used for dialysis purposes is analyzed periodically and treated as necessary to maintain a continuous water supply that is biologically and chemically compatible with acceptable dialysis techniques.
+Federal standards require that "Water used for dialysis purposes is analyzed periodically and treated as necessary to maintain a continuous water supply that is biologically and chemically compatible with acceptable dialysis techniques."
+1

-The California Administrative Code, Section 5-1011 (g) states: "Dialysis water is the water used for dialysis treatment and which meets the standards established by the American Association of Medical Instrumentation (AAMI) 1981, or the Recommended Interim Products Water Standards for Hemodialysis as established by the U.S. Food and Drug Administration, 1980."2
+The California Administrative Code, Section 5-1011 (g) states: "Dialysis water is the water used for dialysis treatment and which meets the standards established by the American Association of Medical Instrumentation (AAMI) 1981, or the Recommended Interim Products Water Standards for Hemodialysis as established by the U.S. Food and Drug Administration, 1980."2 causes hemolytic anemia.